CS133-DataVisualization/term-project-crimefighters101/README.md

-# CSU Crime Statistics Research
+# CSU Crime Statistics Research | CS 133 Data Visualization
-## Team: CrimeFighters101
+## Team:
+CrimeFighters101

+## Members:
-## Members: Emily Leson, Shannon Lo, Tyler Awender, Ynha Nguyen
+Emily Leson, Shannon Lo, Tyler Awender, Ynha Nguyen
-## CS 133 Data Visualization

 ## Guiding Questions
 1. How does the crime profile of public campus facilities (joint use between student and public access) differ from student only facilities like the gym and dorms?